iscc/iscc-crypto/docs/iscc-signatures-spec.md

 #### 5.2.1 JSON Canonicalization Scheme

 All JSON documents shall be canonicalized using JCS as specified in RFC 8785 before signature generation.

-#### 5.2.2 Signature field exclusion
+#### 5.2.2 Protected field inclusion

+The canonicalization process shall include the following fields, when present, before hashing:

+a) pubkey field; b) controller field; c) keyid field.

-The canonicalization process shall exclude signature-related fields from the document before hashing.
+The canonicalization process shall exclude only the proof field from the document before hashing.

+NOTE This ensures that pubkey, controller, and keyid fields are cryptographically protected by the signature.

 ## 6 Verification procedures